-Foreign vessels (those not entitled to fly your country's flag)1.
+Foreign vessels (those not entitled to fly the port State's country's flag).

 - → Vessels seeking entry into port, or are in port; and - → Vessels that are used for, equipped to be used for, or intended to be used for, fishing or fishing related activities i.e. fishing, transport, supply, other vessels.